-Basically, a Viva Viagem card is a quick and easy way to pay for journeys on public transport in Lisbon.
-It can be used on almost all public transport, including metro, bus, tram, funicular, ferry and suburban train.
-You can load different credits to it through different options like the Zapping option, one day tickets, or single tickets.
+A Viva Viagem card is a quick and easy way to pay for journeys on public transport in Lisbon.
+It can be used on almost all public transport, including metro, bus, tram, funicular, ferry, and suburban train.
+You can load different credits to it through different options like the Zapping option, one-day tickets, or single tickets.

 How to Buy?

 You can buy a Viva Viagem card for 0.50€: